Why a Stellar Resume with a Great Interview May Not Mean a Star Candidate

 There also could be a miscommunication between the interviewer and the interviewee.
 Always ask for clarification if an answer seems vague or if it doesn’t seem to answer your question.
 The more clarification you can get during the interview, the less likely it is that you will have a miscommunication problem.

-Test for Skills
+Test for Skills using pre-hire assessments & simulation

 While employee interviews are still an essential part of the hiring process, they only paint part of the picture.
 It is nearly impossible to truly gauge a candidate’s skills and future performance with just a resume and an interview.
 A candidate can look great on paper and be a smooth talker, but that doesn’t mean that they will perform well on-the-job.
 Just like a poor interview doesn’t mean that the candidate won’t be a top performer.